Mashael999/Cardiovascular-Disease-Classification-Project/Dataset/Readme.md

 # Dataset
-This is the dataset that we will use as it is found in Kaggel
+This is the dataset that we will use, which is as it is found in Kaggel